j1mb0-1/baby-sitter-kata-typescript/README.md

   - If they put the kid(s) to bed within an hour, they will be paid the higher rate of $12.00 for that hour

 \* The program will attempt to parse dates entered by the babysitter and set inferred baby sitter availability and midnight times based on the environment it is run in.
-All dates should be provided with a valid ISO string format `YYYY-MM-DDTHH:mm:ss.sssZ` to ensure consistent results.
+All dates should be provided in a valid ISO string format `YYYY-MM-DDTHH:mm:ss.sssZ` to ensure consistent results.
 Additionally, the optional `-time-zone-offset-min` can be provided to override the environment's current time zone to ensure inferred times are in line with expectations.